LLNL/axom/src/components/shroud/docs/advanced.rst

 Fields only apply to the type, class or function to which it belongs.
 They are not inherited.
-For example, *C_name* is a field which is used to name a single C wrapper function.
+For example, *C_name* is a field which is used to explicitly name a single C wrapper function.
 While *C_name_template* is an option which controls the default value of *C_name*.